9 Deer Feeder Plans You Can Build Today (with Pictures)

 5. DIY 5-Gallon Bucket Deer Feeder

-The 5-gallon bucket deer feeder gets 3 out of 5 stars for critter-proofness.
+The 5-gallon bucket deer feeder plan gets 3 out of 5 stars for critter-proofness.
 You can’t see it in the picture, but this gravity deer feeder plan has a wooden dowel inside of it.
 The dowel blocks the feed from completely pouring out, but does not cover the hole at the bottom of the bucket completely.
 The deer stick their noses in the pipe which moves this dowel, allowing feed to fall from inside the bucket.
 This feeder is hung from a tree or other post.

 6. DIY 55 Gallon Drum Deer Feeder

 Maybe you are drawn to the feeders from the store because they hold so much more feed.
 We’ve found a DIY solution for that.
-This deer feeder is huge, so you don’t have to fill it all the time.
+This deer feeder plan makes something huge, so you don’t have to fill it all the time.
 You need a 55-gallon drum, some 2x4s and PVC pipe.
 The stand for the drum to sit on is designed so you can climb up it and add more deer feed.
 Make sure the roof on the drum is very good and keeps water out.

 7. DIY Tripod Barrel Deer Feeder